LonghaoQian/AnimationModels/examples/background/rotation_matrix.md

 ## Euler angles and the corresponding rotation matrix

-The rotation of reference frames can be achieved by using the euler angles around principle axis.
+The rotation of reference frames can be achieved by rotating the euler angles around the principle axes.
 We use $\phi$, $\theta$, $\psi$ to denote the roll, pitch, and yaw angle representing the rotation around the x, y, and z-axis.
 If frame 1 is the stationary frame, and frame 2 rotates w.r.t. frame 1 by an Euler angle, then the rotation matrix between frame 1 and 2 is as follows:

 <img src="../../figures/matrix_from_euler.gif"
         alt="Picture"
         width="900"
         style="display: block; margin: 0 auto" />

-The functions in the [utils folder](../../src/utils/) generate rotation matrices around principle axis:
+The functions in the [utils folder](../../src/utils/) generate rotation matrices about the principle axes:

 ```
 \src\utils\util_rotationX.m